pravega/pravega/documentation/src/docs/segment-store-service.md

 ![System Diagram](img/Segment.Store.Components.png)

 In the above diagram, the major components of the Segment Store are shown.
 But for simplicity, only one Segment Container is depicted.
 All Container components and major links between them (how they interact with each other) are shown.
-The _Container Metadata_ component is not shown, because every other component communicates with it in, one form or another, and adding it would only clutter the diagram.
+The _Container Metadata_ component is not shown, because every other component communicates with it in one form or another and adding it would only clutter the diagram.

 More detailed diagrams can be found under the [Data Flow](#data-flow) section.